 Senior Evaluator (Research Associate)

-The Evaluation Center at the University of Colorado Denver is seeking a dynamic, highly qualified, highly motivated, team oriented, full-time Senior Evaluator to lead the program evaluation work currently underway on two high profile, federally funded projects; the Colorado Clinical and Translational Science Institute (CCTSI) an NIH award and the Geriatric Research Education and Clinical Center (GRECC) project funded through the Veterans Administration.
+The Evaluation Center at the University of Colorado Denver is seeking a dynamic, highly qualified, highly motivated, team oriented, full-time Senior Evaluator to lead the program evaluation work currently underway on two high profile, federally funded public health projects.
+These projects demand rigorous methodologies, mixed-methods approaches and the engagement of stakeholders at multiple levels to evaluate/assess organizational change across these levels.
 This individual will have the opportunity to serve as the lead evaluator for these two major projects by continuing existing work and contributing new program evaluation approaches to the design.
 This person will also be a member of the Leadership Team that provides input into the direction of The Evaluation Center organization.
-This position does not have teaching duties.

 The Evaluation Center is housed within the School of Education and Human Development but operates as a separate, autonomous, not-for-profit entity with the backing of a major research university.
 This unique situation allows the Center to operate independently and to provide external evaluation services to clients aligned with our vision and mission both inside and outside of the University.
 Our clients include nonprofit organizations, school districts, institutions of higher education, and other community organizations.